deejaygraham/sketchnoting-for-developers/draft.md

 something I was comfortable with.
 Paul has made the procedings available for donations on leanpub

 3. In 2014 Mike Rohde came up with the sequel to the SNH, and called it the SNW and filled it with all the people were using the techniques he had taught in interesting and unusual ways.
-I can personally recommend page 55 of that book above all of the other, frankly rubbish pages.
+Most of it is rubbish but there is one page - page 55 - that is really brilliant.

 ----